NikoBiele/ConvolutionInterpolations.jl/README.md

 - N-dimensional interpolation (1D to arbitrary dimensions) using separable convolution kernels
 - Multiple polynomial kernel options in the same framework: Nearest neighbor, linear, cubic, quintic etc.
+- Two options for accuracy:
+- (1) ':a' kernels: Published kernels from the literature (minimal boundary coefficient handling)
-- Two options for accuracy: (1) High continuity ':a' kernels or (2) high order of accuracy ':b' kernels
+- (2) ':b' kernels: New superior high order of accuracy kernels developed for this package (but more boundary coefficients)
 - Various extrapolation methods (linear, flat, periodic, reflection)
 - Zero dependencies outside core Julia
 - Fast implementation with precomputed kernel optimizations
+- Sample data must be uniformly spaced in each dimension, but spacing can vary between dimensions
 - Optional Gaussian convolution kernel for smoothing noisy data

 ## Installation